Team Members

 Team Lead

-Rob is a Ph.D.
-Candidate in Biological Anthropology at the University of Washington (UW).
-He is advised by Dr. Dan Eisenberg and is a pre-doctoral trainee for the Biological Mechanisms of Health Aging (NIH/NIA T32 AG066574) and the Center for Studies in Demography and Ecology (NICHD T32 HD007543).
-His dissertation is funded by the Center for Leadership in Athletics at UW.
-It investigates how physical activity moderates the impacts of psychosocial stress on biological aging and immune function in intercollegiate athletes and non-athlete college students.
-More generally, he aims to understand better how psychosocial stress interacted with human biology throughout human evolution, the relevance of these interactions for his study populations (e.g., student-athletes and injury prevention), and how to apply these patterns to population health more broadly.
+Rob received his Ph.D. in Biological Anthropology from the University of Washington (UW), and he is currently a postdoctoral researcher in Sociology at the University of Utah and Biobehavioral Health at the Pennsylvania State University.
+At UW, he was a pre-doctoral trainee for the Biological Mechanisms of Healthy Aging (NIH/NIA T32 AG066574) and the Center for Studies in Demography and Ecology (NICHD T32 HD007543).
+His dissertation investigated how physical activity moderates the impacts of psychosocial stress on biological aging and immune function in US collegiate student-athletes and non-athlete college students.
+More generally, he aims to understand biological aging as a biocultural phenomenon entangled with our social, behavioral, and physical environments.
+Importantly, he is interested in leveraging modern human diversity in aging to understand aging processes throughout human evolution and applying these patterns to understand population health more broadly.

-Please check out his personal website, Google Scholar Profile, and Open Science Frameworks page for more specific updates on Rob's work.
+Please check out his personal website, Google Scholar Profile, and Open Science Frameworks page for more specific updates on his work.

 Cristina Gildee